-I am a clinical social worker specialized in providing psychotherapy to adolescents and adults who are dealing with life stressors including depression, anxiety, relationship and family problems.
-I am a registered clinical social worker working at Clarity: Mindful Living under the license of Dr. Mario Sandoval, PHD (PSY26154).
+I am a licensed clinical social worker specialized in providing psychotherapy to adolescents and adults who are dealing with life stressors including depression, anxiety, relationship and family problems.

 I graduated from Northwestern University with a degree in Journalism and Psychology and from Brooklyn Law School before completing a Masters in Social Work at UCLA.
 Prior to completing my MSW, I worked as an Assistant District Attorney in Brooklyn, New York prosecuting misdemeanor and felony cases from arraignment to trial.

 I have worked with children, adolescents and adults in different community mental health settings and provided individual, couple, group and family therapy to those struggling with anxiety, depression, low self-esteem, identity issues, substance abuse, bipolar disorder, negative parental relationships, domestic violence, grief and the impact of childhood abuse.
 I also specialize in working with those with chronic illness and how they deal with their illness and have a fulfilling professional and personal life.